-(1) Full-time, salaried faculty members holding 12-month appointments shall accrue annual leave at the rate of 6.769 hours biweekly or 14.667 hours per month (or a number of hours that is directly proportionate to the number of days worked during less than a full-pay period for full-time faculty members), and the hours accrued shall be credited at the conclusion of each pay period or, upon termination, at the effective date of termination.
+- (1) Full-time, salaried faculty members holding 12-month appointments shall accrue annual leave at the rate of 6.769 hours biweekly or 14.667 hours per month (or a number of hours that is directly proportionate to the number of days worked during less than a full-pay period for full-time faculty members), and the hours accrued shall be credited at the conclusion of each pay period or, upon termination, at the effective date of termination.
 Faculty members may accrue annual leave in excess of the year-end maximum during a calendar year.
-Faculty members with accrued annual leave in excess of the year-end maximum as of December 31 shall have any excess converted to post October 1, 1973 sick leave on an hour-for-hour basis on January 1 of each year.

-(2) Part-time, salaried faculty members holding 12-month appointments shall accrue annual leave at a rate directly proportionate to the percent of time employed.
+Faculty members with accrued annual leave in excess of the year-end maximum as of the last full pay period of the current year shall have any excess converted to post October 1, 1973 sick leave on an hour-for-hour basis at the end of the first full pay period of the following year. - (2) Part-time, salaried faculty members holding 12-month appointments shall accrue annual leave at a rate directly proportionate to the percent of time employed.